mantot-123/gym_workout_finder_tracker_app_flutter/README.md

 ### Features (current)
 * Search using the API
-* Workout viewer - it explains the exercise + adds GIF images fetched from the ExerciseDB API showing how to do it
+* Workout viewer - it explains the exercise + adds GIF images fetched from the ExerciseDB API
-* Save and manage saved workouts
+* Save and manage saved exercises
+* Set up and manage workout routines
+* Login and signup system for cloud-saving exercises and routines

 ### Features (planned)

-* AI personalised workout plan generator
+* AI personalised workout routine plan generator
-    - Automatically suggests a set of exercises based on:
+    - Automatically suggests a set of exercises based on user-defined variables such as:
         - Workout frequency
         - Current build
         - Goal